briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

         4. _(D)_ The compound has not been approved for medical use by the United States food and drug administration.

-23. _(w)_ “Harmful intoxicant.”
+23. _(w)_ "Harmful intoxicant."
 Does not include beer or intoxicating liquor, but means any of the following:

     1. _(1)_ Any compound, mixture, preparation or substance the gas, fumes or